Devashish-Sonawane/Big-Foot/README.md

 ### Part 1

 Contains codes for converting tsv file to JSON file
+#### Requirements:

+  &emsp; -Task 5 must have been executed previously (‘reports_task5.tsv’ must have been generated

+  &emsp; -aggregate-json folder must be created for the output

 Requirements:

-  &emsp; Task 5 must have been executed previously (‘reports_task5.tsv’ must have been generated &emsp; aggregate-json folder must be created for the output &emsp; The folder ‘conf’ must be created
+  &emsp; The folder ‘conf’ must be created
   &emsp; In the conf folder the user should put the following files:
   &emsp; ‘colheaders.txt’ containing column headers